lukas-pointner-gabriel/portfolio/README.md

   -	Validated the model based on experimental test runs
   -	Developed an MBS model of a 9-speed automatic transmission to analyze impact of form-fit shift on dynamics and comfort

-### Research Articles in the Field of Drive Technology
+**Published two Research Articles in the Field of Drive Technology**
   -	[Dynamic analysis of powershifts with form-fit clutches in automatic transmissions](https://doi.org/10.1504/IJPT.2021.120303)
   -	[Characterization of High-dynamic Form-fit Shifts in Automatic Transmissions](https://doi.org/10.1007/s38311-019-0122-3)